Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 6 – The resurrection of believers (both dead and alive) will take place just before Jesus returns in judgment of the world (Rev 11:11-12; Rev 17:14).
 This will be followed by the resurrection of the unsaved, the Great White Throne Judgement, and finally the Eternal Kingdom of the new heaven and new earth (Rev 21:1-2).

-7 – To be clear, the Church will still be here when the “man of sin” is revealed, as 2 Th 2:3 reveals.
+7 – The Church will still be here when the “man of sin” is revealed, as 2 Th 2:3 reveals.
 We Christians will see the rise of this world ruler and confederacy of nations.
 However, we will be resurrected right before Christ destroys them.

 8- I tend to believe that the “man of sin” will be the Twelfth Imam or Mahdi of Islam (prophet of savior), and that the ten nation world confederacy (Rev 17:12) will also be Islamic — at least until the “man of sin” claims to be God and “confirmed” by miracles.
 At first I believe he will be recognized as the Twelfth Imam, but then at some point he will claim to be God himself.
 Based on what Rev 17:16-17 says, it seems clear that all religions of the world – including Islam – will be completely rejected and outlawed, and all worship will be of Satan, in the form of this “man of sin.”